clear430/nonergodic-rl/README.md

 # Revisiting Fundamentals of Model-Free Reinforcement Learning

 The research encompasses several overlapping areas:
-1. Peculiarities regarding use of different critic loss functions, tail exponents, and shadow means
+1. Peculiarities regarding use of critic loss functions, tail exponents, and shadow means
 2. Multi-step returns and replay buffer coupling in continuous action spaces
-3. Multiplicative (or non-ergodic) reinforcement learning, with insights from the previous two areas
+3. Reinforcement learning in multiplicative (or non-ergodic) domains, maximising the time-average growth rate
-4. Designing energy efficient multi-stage actors for operation in extremely remote environments
+4. Designing energy efficient multi-stage actors for operation in extremely remote (multiplicative) environments

 Based on extending a Capstone project ([r-grewal/data5709](https://github.com/r-grewal/data5709)) submitted on June 20th, 2021 at the University of Sydney.